Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Tigers

 - Kiner-Falefa is batting .249 with 11 doubles, a triple, six home runs and 26 walks.

-- Kiner-Falefa has driven in a run in 22 games this season (23.4%), including nine games with more than one RBI (9.6%).
-He has also driven home three or more of his team's runs in three contests.
+- He has hit a home run in six games this season (6.3%), leaving the park in 1.9% of his plate appearances.

-- In 30.9% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (5.3%).
+- Kiner-Falefa has had an RBI in 22 games this season (23.2%), including nine multi-RBI outings (9.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.